-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” often makes you think of the air outside of the home.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 The term “air pollution” often makes you think of the air outside of the home.
 Actually, indoor air quality can be just as harmful as outdoor air.
 It makes sense.
 People are spending more time indoors and our residences are becoming more energy-efficient, which means homes are air tight and keeping contaminants inside.
 You need to know what’s negatively impacting your indoor air quality so you can make it better.
 Here are three common problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be hard.
 Lots of humidity can assist with the growth of mold, mildew and bacteria.
 Too little humidity can harm your mucous membranes and increase the likelihood of contracting a cold or flu and intensify other respiratory problems.
 Plus, any furniture and woodwork can be damaged by both low and high humidity levels.
 Lucky for you, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most typical indoor allergen is dust mites.
 In fact, their droppings are one of the most prevalent causes of asthma and allergy symptoms.
 Since dust mites are attracted to pillows and bedding, your bedroom is a retreat for allergens.
 Another big factor is pet dander.
 So, if your pets are in your bedroom, even more allergens are accruing.
 You can reduce the number of allergens in your bedroom by washing your bedding frequently and using a vacuum that has a HEPA filter.
 You can take removing allergens to a new level with a whole-home air filtration system.
 A professional from Summit Air Conditioning Inc can show you all your options and help you find the perfect system for your needs.
 3. Household Chemicals and Odors While people may think it’s logical to conceal bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—as a result of the chemicals used.
 This can also hold true for lots of household cleaners.
 Plus, these dangers pose greater risk to children and elderly people with respiratory issues.
 These health risks are even more reason to consider a Lennox® whole-home filtration system.
 The air in your living space should help your health, not hurt it.
 We want to offer our expertise to ensure you have the best indoor air quality available.
-To schedule an in-home air assessment or inquire about indoor air quality, call us at 561-582-3390.
-If it’s simpler for you, you can also schedule your appointment with us online.
+To schedule an in-home air assessment or inquire about indoor air quality, call us at 561-404-4520.